SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 1. Dark Magick (feeding the beast)

-   I honestly don't know what exactly happens in this step, but i'll try my best.
+   I honestly don't know what exactly happens in this step, but i'll try my best to explain it in simple and very approximate terms.
    The input is the tokenized prompt.
-   This prompt is fed to the LLM, and the digestion process takes most of processing time due to the insane amount of matrix operations that must be performed to satisfy the digital beast.
+   This prompt is fed to the LLM, and the digestion process takes a lot of processing time due to the insane amount of matrix operations that must be performed to satisfy the digital beast.
    After the prompt is digested, the LLM starts talking to us.
    LLM talks by generating pairs of tokens and probabilities of them appearing next in the completed text.
    If we'd just use those as-is, the output would be complete gibberish and would drive people insane, as it's usually the case with demons - digital or not.